 Van-der-Pauw switched connection 4-wire measurements on irregular, unstructured thin-film samples

-Sub-ppm relative resistance change measurements
+Sub-ppm relative change and non-linearity measurements in fundamental physics and metrology

 Zero-Offset Hall 4-wire measurements (exact separation of longitudinal and transverse resistance even with unstructured samples)